jpritikin/coach/content/docs/me/psychoactive/_index.md

 {.center}
 {{% /columns %}}

-Using serotonin 2A agonists carries certain risks, such as the potential to immersively relive traumatic autobiographical memories.[^healy2021]
+Cannabis offers euphoric, relaxing, and sensitivity-enhancing effects.
-Cannabis, with its euphoric, relaxing, and sensitivity-enhancing effects, offers a relatively safe container.
+The main psychoactive, THC, does not bind to serotonin receptors directly, but influences their activity indirectly.
 The simplest way to access cannabis is with Delta-8 THC tincture and CBD distillate.
-For example, take 25mg Δ8-THC and 125mg CBD, wait one hour then take 0.5g psilomethoxin.[^cannabis]
+For example, take 25mg Δ8-THC and 25mg CBD, wait one hour then take 0.5g psilomethoxin.[^cannabis]

 {{% hint danger %}}
 Do not take THC without CBD.